 Within the Shopify framework, products cannot have multiple price points.
 To work around this, Quantity Breaks creates variants for each price tier.

-Quantity Breaks is designed to work in the cart; it will swap out the regularly priced variant, and replace it with the tiered pricing variant.
+Quantity Breaks is designed to work in the cart.
+It will swap out the regularly priced variant, and replace it with the tiered pricing variant when it detects the necessary quantity has been added to the cart.
 The variants created by Quantity Breaks on their own do not have inventory tracking.
 When looking at the variants from within Shopify, the inventory will appear as N/A.

 No, changing the inventory value on the Quantity Break variants will skew the actual stock on hand.
 If you have 10 in stock, those would be represented by the parent (1+) variant.
 If you add a stock count of 10 to the 2+, and 5 to the 3+, you are telling Shopify you have 30 on hand; 10 on each.

 Inventory is still tracked, but not the usual way.
 About 5-15 minutes after purchase, Quantity Breaks will update the base variant stock.

 Using the same scenario, when a customer buys five items, it is the 3+ variant of the product that is being purchased.
 Shortly after, the main (1+) variant stock will be adjusted from 10 down to 5.